HolographicWings/MHWilds-Mod_Lite-Environment/README.md

 # Wind Simulation Disabler - Installation Guide

 ## Description
-This mod **Disables Wind Simulation** in *Monster Hunter Wilds*, which fixes heavy lags with Pascal GPUs.
+This mod **Disables the Wind Simulation** in *Monster Hunter Wilds*, which fixes heavy lags with Pascal GPUs.
 It also provides an in-game toggle via the **REFramework UI**.

 ---